-6.01.- On or before February 28 of each year, the Commission shall prepare and send an Annual Report Statement to each attorney covered by this Rule requesting information concerning the attorney's compliance with Section 3.01 of this Rule in the preceding calendar year.
-The Annual Report Statement shall be mailed to the attorney's address as shown in the most recent registration statement filed by the attorney pursuant to Supreme Court Rule 9, Section 10.1, or to the attorney's last known address-

-6.02.
-On or before March 31 as shown in the MCLE database.
+6.01.
+On or before February 28 of each year, the Commission shall prepare and send\provide an Annual Report Statement to each attorney covered by this Rule requesting information concerning the attorney's compliance with Section 3.01 of this Rule in the preceding calendar year.
+The Annual Report Statement may be provided 1) by a form of United States mail providing delivery confirmation, 2) through the Commission's website or shall-3) be mailed to the attorney's address as shown in the most recent registration statement filed by the attorney pursuant to Supreme Court Rule 9, Section 10.1, or to the attorney's last known address as shown in the MCLE database.
 Service of the Annual Report Statement and any other notices required or provided for by this Rule upon any attorney may also be made by electronic means.
 All attorneys shall maintain a current e-mail address and provide updated information upon request from the Commission.
 Failure to receive the Annual Report, sent to the attorney's last known address, does not alleviate the attorney's obligation to satisfy the requirements set forth in this Rule, including the requirements of section 6.02.